cassieesposito/audiobookshelf-renameFromMetadata/README.md

 ## Audiobookshelf Rename From Metadata
 This script generates a bash script which renames folders in an [Audiobookshelf](https://github.com/advplyr/audiobookshelf) Library based on metadata.

-It's currently set up to conform to my personal settings and preferences.
+## DO NOT USE THIS UNLESS YOU ARE ABSOLUTELY POSITIVE YOU UNDERSTAND WHAT YOU ARE DOING
+This script is currently set up to conform to my personal settings and preferences.
+Specifically it produces folder names in `TITLE - SUBTITLE {Narrator}` format.
+If the book is a part of one and only one series, it will prepend the book number, resulting in folders in `BOOK#.
+TITLE - SUBTITLE {Narrator}` format.
+If you're familiar with python, it shouldn't bee too hard to adjust it to your preferences.

+Notably, it does NOT currently move folders, so the assumption is that you already have your folders in their correct `LIBRARY/AUTHOR/SERIES(optional)/` locations.
+Or you can move them around afterwards.

+I HIGHLY recommend manually reviewing the output script before running it.
+This tool can absolutely cause chaos in your library if you aren't paying attention.
+I am not responsible for any lost or disorganized data as a result of your choice to use this script.

+## Current Status

 Currently this is only tested on Linux and probably works on MacOS.
 It could be quickly made to work on a Windows machine with fairly minor tweaks to the constants and
 ```python